Karl Borris: Testing the Fw 190

 On 5 March 1941, Borris, at the time the technical officer of II.
 Gruppe, and Oberleutnant Otto Behrens, the Staffelkapitän of 6.
-Staffel, were sent to the Luftwaffe main testing ground (Erprobungsstelle) for new aircraft designs at Rechlin for operational testing of the then new Focke Wulf Fw 190.
+Staffel, were sent to the Luftwaffe main testing ground (Erprobungsstelle) for new aircraft designs at Rechlin for operational testing of the then new Focke-Wulf Fw 190.
 Both Borris and Behrens were prewar aircraft mechanics and headed a team of 30 mechanics and engineers.
 The unit was given six pre-production Fw 190 A-0 fighters for evaluation and conducted numerous test flights and made various suggestions which proved vital to working out all the technical challenges associated with a new aircraft design.

 The Erprobungsstaffel 190, the operational Fw 190 test squadron, headed by Behrens, was ordered from Rechlin to the Le Bourget airfield near Paris on 1 August.
 There, they were tasked with training II.
 Gruppe of JG 26 on the Fw 190 A-1.
 Borris was transferred to the 6.
 Staffel which at the time was commanded by Oberleutnant Walter Schneider and was based at an airfield in Moorsele Belgium.
 6. Staffel was the first operational unit to be equipped with the Fw 190.
 By September, the entire II.
 Gruppe was flying the Fw 190.
 On 9 August, he claimed his first aerial victory on the Fw 190.
 That day, the RAF had sent a "Rodeo" to Neufchâtel-Hardelot and Borris claimed a No. 403 Squadron Spitfire shot down near Campagne.
 On 20 September, the RAF Fighter Command flew three "Circuses" simultaneously; No. 100A targeted the Hazebrouck motor yards, No. 100B the Abbeville motor yards, and No. 100C hit the Rouen shipyards.
-In defense of this attack, Borris was credited with destruction of Spitfire, claimed at 16:57 near Mardyck.
-The next day, "Circus" No. 101 consisting of twelve Bristol Blenheim bombers and escorted by fourteen squadrons of Spitfires and Hurricanes targeted Béthune and Gosnay.
+In defence of this attack, Borris was credited with destruction of Spitfire, claimed at 16:57 near Mardyck.
+The next day, "Circus" No. 101 consisting of twelve Bristol Blenheim bombers and escorted by fourteen squadrons of Spitfires and Hurricanes which targeted Béthune and Gosnay.
 In combat over Étaples, Borris managed to shoot down a No. 315 Polish Fighter Squadron Spitfire at 16:30.